-View online or add our Google Athletics calendar to your Google/Gmail Account with the following URL:
+View online or add our Google Athletics calendar to your Google/Gmail Account with just a click.

-The mission of the CCA Athletic Department is to enrich the spiritual lives, develop the social and moral character, and enhance the physical skills and wellness of our students by means of a competitive athletic program, administered in a Christ-centered environment.
+The mission of the ACS Cornerstone Athletic Department is to enrich the spiritual lives, develop the social and moral character, and enhance the physical skills and wellness of our students by means of a competitive athletic program, administered in a Christ-centered environment.

 - To demonstrate a Christ-like attitude in all we do through athletics, and always demonstrate a Christian testimony.